JohnKossa/vertical_equity_app/spec.md

 # User workflow

-The user fill provide a CSV file, the name of the sale field, and the name of the valuation field.
-Once received, the application immediately starts computing the ratio study metrics.
+#### Stage 1 — File selection (only interactable initially)
+- Show a prominent, full-width drag-and-drop area powered by FilePond.
+- User drops or browses for a .csv file.
+No other controls are shown.
+- On file add, read only the header row to discover column names.

+#### Stage 2 — Field selection (revealed after header read)
+- Reveal two dropdowns populated from the CSV header:
+  - Sale field
+  - Valuation (assessed/appraised) field
+- Heuristics preselect likely columns; user can change.
+- A Compute metrics button becomes available.

+#### Compute
+- On Compute metrics, parse the full file and compute metrics (Median, 90% CI, COD, PRD, PRB, VEI).
+- Display results and a message area with counts of ignored/excluded rows and any "cannot compute" notes.

+#### Optional
+- Auto-compute after selection may be enabled later; default is explicit Compute metrics.

 # Expectations of user data

-The user files will always contain a header row that includes both the sale field that they specified and the valuation field that they specified.
+The user files will always contain a header row.
+The UI uses this header to populate the Sale field and Valuation field dropdowns.
+If a header cannot be read, the app prompts the user and keeps field controls hidden.

 Files will be comma separated.